 Throughout his acting career Doohan took measures to hide the missing finger, but it was occasionally visible to the camera, including in certain shots from Star Trek.
 He made no effort, however, to hide the missing finger during his decades of autograph signings and convention appearances.

-So, today, on Memorial Day, we hope you'll join everyone at StarTrek.com in saluting Doohan, as well as all the soldiers who risked or gave their lives on that pivotal evening.
+So, this Memorial Day, we hope you'll join everyone at StarTrek.com in saluting Doohan, as well as all the soldiers who risked or gave their lives on that pivotal evening.